fredokun/defvariant/defvariant.md

          => "ONE-2-three-4")

-(defun symbolize (&rest args) ;; originally symb (values (intern (apply #'stringify args))))
+(defun symbolize (&rest args) ;; originally symb "Converts to a string, append and create a symbol from the result."
+  (values (intern (apply #'stringify args))))

 (example (symbolize 'one- 2 "-three-" (+ 2 2))